Table of Contents

 - The same five attachments as the Hypervolt Bluetooth

 - Bluetooth abilities

 - Attachment pouch

 This specially Rocket engineered device has 3 hours of battery life and is virtually silent when operating.
 That’s something I’ve read sets Hyperice apart from other similar brands.
 It also has three speed settings and can deliver up to 3200 percussions per minute.

 Relief is much closer with the Hypervolt Plus, which retails for $486.

 Hyperice Venom Review

 The Hyperice Venom is a wearable device with a heat and vibration function, ideal for warming up, soothing, and relaxing sore muscles.
 The ergonomic, plush design makes for a well-made and comfortable fit.
-The device is also one size fits all, as it is adjustable.
+Since it’s adjustable, the device is also one size fits all.

-Hyperice’s Venom includes four vibration pods that offer three different vibration settings.
-Additionally, it comes with an AC charger.
+Hyperice’s Venom includes four vibration pods that offer three different vibration settings to help you get the relief you really need.
 This device retails for $270.